syucream/shutter/README.md

 # shutter

-[WIP] A simple daemon does shutdown gracefully EC2 instances under Autoscaling Group and Lifecycle Hook
+A single daemon based graceful shutdown manager for EC2 instances under an Autoscaling Group and a Lifecycle Hook